QUESTION 1. (Actually a whole series of related questions)

 you will also need some installation items (that an installer would normally bring with them),

 cable, F connectors, coach bolts and plugs, clips and a meter.
-See the installation equipment page
+See the

 If you buy a free to air receiver you will get Ria 1, Ria 2, Ria 3, which most of the time are